CUET Geography Syllabus 2025

 • Oil and gas pipelines;

-• International trade – Basis and changing patterns; ports as gateways of international trade, the role of WTO in International trade.
+• International trade – basis and changing patterns; ports as gateways of international trade, role of WTO in International trade.

 India: People and Economy

-• Land resources –agricultural land use –agricultural development and problems, major crops; common property resources; general land use;
+• Land resources – general land use; agriculture land use – major crops; agricultural development and problems, common property resources;

-• Water resources – availability and utilization – irrigation, domestic, industrial, and other uses; scarcity of water and conservation methods – rainwater harvesting and watershed management (one case study related to participatory watershed management to be introduced);
+• Water resources – availability and utilization – irrigation, domestic, industrial and other uses; scarcity of water and conservation methods – rainwater harvesting and watershed management;

-• Mineral and energy resources – metallic and non-metallic minerals and their distribution; conventional and non-conventional energy sources;
+• Mineral and energy resources – metallic and non-metallic minerals and their distributions; conventional and non-conventional energy sources;

-• Planning in India –the idea of sustainable development (case study); target area planning (case study);
+• Planning in India – target area planning; idea of sustainable development.

-• Transport and communication —railways, roads, waterways, and airways; gas and oil pipelines; national electric grids; communication networkings – radio, satellite, television, and internet;
+• Transport and communication – roads, railways, waterways and airways; oil and gas pipelines; communication networks – radio, television, satellite and internet;

 • International trade – changing pattern of India’s foreign trade; seaports and their hinterland and airports.